snme/fasterrib/README.md

 ## Preliminary Results

 So far, we have achieved an ~88% binary DICE on the validation set after 5 training epochs.
-The binary DICE score highly depends on the value of the `bd_weight` hyperparamter (fracture vs non-fracture), and setting it too high interferes with classifying pixels into sub-types.
+The binary DICE score highly depends on the value of the `bd_weight` hyperparameter (fracture vs non-fracture), and setting it too high interferes with classifying pixels into sub-types.

 To get predictions at the fracture level instead of just the pixel level, we apply blob detection on the raw probabilities and results look as below.
 See the `data_exploration/eval.ipynb` for more details.